-For applications to become an RTO, ASQA will conduct an audit against all training products you have applied for and may also audit applications to add training products to scope.
-Any audit will establish that you have:
+For applications to become an RTO, ASQA will conduct a performance assessment against all training products you have applied for and may also performance assess applications to add training products to scope.
+Any performance assessment will establish that you have:

 You must be able to demonstrate that you have:

 If ASQA grants your registration, future compliance audits will assess your compliance in relation to the training and

 Assessors will ask for evidence that your practice demonstrates compliance with the Standards.